Gracenasa/Customer-Trends-And-Sales-Analysis/README.md

 # 🛠️ Problem Statement
-Analysing campaign and sales data, this project seeks to provide insights into campaign effectiveness, customer behaviour and overall business health.
+Analysing campaign and sales data, this project seeks to provide insights into campaign effectiveness, customer behaviour and overall business health for select financial year 2021.

 Analysis done in R and visual representations of key findings were developed in Power BI